Wednesday, February 28, 2007

 "Something's Gotta Give" basically has only two real virtues; Diane Keaton and Jack Nicholson.
 Their charisma lifts the otherwise average and thin story into something mildly successful.
 It's a shame since the humane and touching story could have potentially been better, like Nicholson's similar film "As Good as it Gets", instead of just an overlong, casual tragicomedy that's at some parts even close to being a soap opera.
 Nancy Meyers direction isn't sharp enough and she misses a lot of opportunities to enrich the plot - for instance, the funny premise of the main protagonist, the 63 year old Harry, who never went on a date with a woman older than 30 could have been exploited more, instead of just being dropped right after the start - and a lot of things seem contrived.
 Still, even as a flawed film, "Something's Gotta Give" is an interesting take about unconditional love, the one that knows no limits or age, and some scenes are pretty good.
 In one of them, Erica, after Harry left her, is crying for days but has at the same time inexplicable inspiration at writing her play, causing a very funny punchline how one can use pain and make something usefull out of it by analyzing it into art.

-Although the famous pioneer of special effects and stop motion animation Ray Harryhausen once said that "Jason and the Argonauts" is the best film he ever worked on, it's still just another example of an routine and amateur fantasy spectacle.
-Wooden characters and wooden direction from Don Chaffey are too obvious flaws, but a slight doze of charm has been provided by Harryhausen's special effects that brought the mythical creatures to life (Hydra, harpies, a giant bronze Talos and a little overrated, but still interesting army of skeletons that later became his trademark), although the story was more based on characters and less on monsters than the other films he worked on.
-Not even the plot with the evil Pelias was resolved in the (open) ending, making the film only a solid, campy but nostalgic guilty pleasure.
+Although the famous pioneer of special effects and stop motion animation Ray Harryhausen once said that "Jason and the Argonauts" is the best film he ever worked on, it's still just another example of a routine and amateur fantasy spectacle.
+Wooden characters and wooden direction from Don Chaffey are too obvious flaws, but a slight doze of charm has been provided by the exotic realm of the Greek mythology and Harryhausen's special effects that brought the mythical creatures to life (Hydra, the dragon with six heads; harpies; a giant bronze Talos; and a little overrated, but still interesting army of skeletons that later became his trademark), although the story was more based on characters and less on monsters than the other films he worked on.
+Not even the plot with the evil Pelias was resolved in the (open) ending, making the film only a solid, campy, but nostalgic guilty pleasure.

 Monster; Drama, USA, 2003; D: Patty Jenkins; S: Charlize Theron, Christina Ricci, Bruce Dern, Lee Tergesen, Annie Corley